Bottom bracket Complete Collection

 one piece crank bottom bracket with Thompson cottered spindle

-Phase 2: The appearance of thread-fit BB and the detachment of the spindle from the bottom bracket
+Phase 2: Thread-fit BB and the detachment of spindles

 Japanese spindle and cups